Copyright Dispute Policy

 - terminate such content provider’s access to the Services if he or she is a repeat offender.

-- Procedure to Supply a Counter-Notice to the Designated Agent.If the content provider believes that the material that was removed (or to which access was disabled) is not infringing, or the content provider believes that it has the right to post and use such material from the copyright owner, the copyright owner’s agent, or, pursuant to the law, the content provider may send us a counter-notice containing the following information to the Designated Agent:
+- Procedure to Supply a Counter-Notice to the Designated Agent.If the content provider believes that the material that was removed (or to which access was disabled), and you believe such content is not infringing or you have the right to post and use such material from the copyright owner, the copyright owner’s agent, or, pursuant to the law, you may send us a counter-notice containing the following information to the Designated Agent:

 - A physical or electronic signature of the content provider;